4.4. Managing Private Virtual Networks¶

-To add a new virtual network, do the following:
+To add a new virtual private network, do the following:

-On the COMPUTE > VIRTUAL NETWORKS tab, click Add virtual network.
+On the Networks screen, click Create virtual network.

 In the Network configuration section, configure the network parameters:

 With IP address management enabled, Virtuozzo Infrastructure Platform will handle virtual machine IP addresses and provide the following features:

 - Allocation pools.
 You can specify ranges of IP addresses that will be automatically assigned to VMs.

 - Built-in DHCP server.
 Assigns IP addresses from allocation pools to virtual machines.
 With the DHCP server enabled, VM network interfaces will be automatically assigned IP addresses from allocation pools or, if no pools are specified, network’s entire IP range.
 With the DHCP server disabled, VM network interfaces will be allocated IP addresses, but you will have to manually assign them inside VMs.

 - Custom DNS servers.
 You can specify DNS servers that will be used by VMs.
 These servers will be delivered to virtual machines via the built-in DHCP server.

 With IP address management disabled:

 - VMs connected to a network will be able to obtain IP addresses from DHCP servers in that network.